by Daniel Schaffer and Phillip Compeau

 Now that SPAdes has completed, we will analyze the results.
 As the previous exercise indicates, our work appears to have been quite successful.

 Exercise 8: Click on the eye symbol (“view data”) next to the “contigs (fasta)” line on the right side.
 How many contigs did our assembly produce?
+(You will need to scroll down in order to see them.)
 What are their lengths?
 What do you think “coverage” means in this context?

-We also produced an “assembly graph” as the result of our work, which is a version of the de Bruijn graph (after some cleaning steps involving bubble removal) in which maximal nonbranching paths have been compressed to a single edge.
-If you “view data” for the assembly graph, you will see that this graph has four edges.
+We also produced an “assembly graph” as the result of our work, which is a version of the de Bruijn graph (after some cleaning steps involving bubble removal) in which maximal nonbranching paths have been compressed down and assigned to nodes, and if contigs x and y are known to overlap, we connect x to y with a directed edge.
+If you “view data” for the assembly graph by clicking the eye symbol next to "Assembly graph with scaffolds", then you will see that this graph has four nodes (in our run these nodes are labeled “8685”, “8687”, “8693”, and “8751”; furthermore, you will see that the strings labeling them have different lengths.

-Let’s visualize this assembly graph!
+Now let’s visualize this assembly graph!
 To do so, we use a program called Bandage.
 Under “Assembly” on the left side of the page, click on “Bandage Image”.
-Under “Graphical Fragment Assembly” select the assembly graph that you just produced.
-Feel free to keep all other parameters the same (possibly opting for an email notification), and click “Execute”.
-The program should only take a couple of seconds to run, after which clicking “view data” on the run will show the graph.
+Under “Graphical Fragment Assembly” select "Assembly Graph with Scaffolds".
+Feel free to keep all other parameters the same (possibly opting for an email notification), and click “Run Tool”.
+The program should only take a couple of seconds to run.

 Aligning the two viruses